-SoundBio is committed to building a strong DIY - makerspace community in the Puget Sound region.
-Whether someone is a member, a volunteer, highschool iGEMer, or a one-time visitor, we thought it would be fun to share a few of their unique stories, exploring how they have benefited from, but also given back to our growing community.
-This page will be continually updated as we talk to more people impacted by SoundBio Lab.
+SoundBio is committed to building a strong DIY makerspace community in the Puget Sound region.
+Whether someone is a member, a volunteer, a high school iGEMer or a one-time visitor, we thought it would be fun to share a few of their unique stories - exploring how they’ve benefited from, but also given back to, our growing community.
+This page will be updated as we talk to more people impacted by SoundBio Lab!

 Dr. Sean Sleight

-While at this company, Sean was an avid hobbyist, beer homebrewer, so when the company folded, he decided to turn his hobby into a business.
-After talking to SoundBio co-founder Dr. Mike Galdzicki, Sean realized that he could start a beer analytics business using the equipment and resources available at the lab.
-It was the perfect way to combine his passion for brewing with his lab expertise in genetic engineering.
-Even though there was a lot of uncertainty around the business model at the time, Sean was able to take time to assess the market because he didn’t have huge upfront costs.
+Sean is an avid hobbyist in beer brewing, so when Matrix folded, he decided to turn his hobby into a business.
+After speaking with SoundBio co-founder Dr. Mike Galdzicki, Sean realized that he could start a beer analytics business using the equipment and resources available at the lab.
+It was the perfect way to combine his passion for brewing with his expertise in genetic engineering.
+Despite some uncertainty around the business model, Sean was able to take time he needed to assess the market as he didn’t have massive upfront costs.

 Mary Elizabeth Adler

-Mary Elizabeth is currently a freshman at Princeton University and is actively pursuing a degree in chemical and biological engineering.
-Mary Elizabeth first became interested in molecular biology while in middle school, where she met an extraordinary science teacher who introduced her to genetics.
-This was a pivotal and influential moment, which soon led her to take as many biology classes as possible in high school.
-The problem was that by the time Mary Elizabeth was a junior, she had taken all the biology classes available, and it was a favorite subject.
-While talking to a guidance counselor, she learned of a new iGEM team forming - led by Roya Amini-Aaieni.
-At the time, SoundBio Lab had just agreed to host this new high school science team.
+Mary Elizabeth is currently a freshman at Princeton University and is pursuing a degree in chemical and biological engineering.
+Mary Elizabeth first became interested in molecular biology while in middle school where she met an extraordinary science teacher who introduced her to genetics.
+This was a pivotal and influential moment leading her to take as many biology classes as she could handle in high school.
+The problem was that by the time Mary Elizabeth was a junior she had taken all the biology classes offered.
+While speaking with a guidance counselor, she learned of a new iGEM team forming led by Roya Amini-Aaieni.
+At the time, SoundBio Lab had recently agreed to host this new high school science team in our space.

-Mary Elizabeth quickly got involved even though she had no prior lab experience.
-She was very excited to finally have access to a real lab!
-She said, “I got to do the things I had been reading about, things like transforming bacteria and designing plasmids.”
+Mary Elizabeth was excited about the prospect of having access to a real lab and dove right in.
+“I got to do the things I was reading about, like transforming bacteria and designing plasmids.”
 When asked about her time at SoundBio, Mary Elizabeth stated:

-Mary Elizabeth said that having a hands-on learning opportunity while in high school, gave her something concrete to focus on regarding her future academic pursuits.
-It was also a very important part of her college application process because she was able to discuss what she was actually doing, rather than simply stating ‘this is what I want to do’.
-Mary Elizabeth admitted that many of her initial experiments failed, but she learned a lot through the process so never felt discouraged - it was always viewed as a learning opportunity.
+Having a hands-on learning opportunity while in high school provided something concrete to focus on regarding her future academic pursuits, and was a vital component of her college application process; she was able to discuss what she was actually doing, rather than simply stating ‘This is what I want to do’.
+Mary Elizabeth admits that many of her initial experiments failed, however, since failure plays a central role in research she never felt discouraged.

-From a community point of view, Mary Elizabeth foraged new friendships, and felt very warmly received.
-She appreciated that SoundBio was able to provide both technical expertise, and a positive, welcoming environment, which is not always easy to find in a big city like Seattle.
-She strongly believes that a non-profit like SoundBio fills an important gap in hands-on learning.
+Mary Elizabeth foraged new friendships and felt very warmly received.
+She appreciated that SoundBio provided both technical expertise and a welcoming environment.
+She believes a non-profit like SoundBio fills an important gap in hands-on learning.
 “I love that SoundBio gives kids, who maybe don’t have professors for parents, access to the tools they need to pursue science”.
 We couldn’t agree more!

-At 9 years old, Theo is our youngest Tinkerer member at SoundBio.
-He happens to love all things science, and because both of his parents are heavily involved in the SoundBio community, it’s no surprise that Theo has ended up participating in a wide variety of events.
-He also helped test some activities to see if they were engaging enough for other Junior Scientists.
+At 9 years old, Theo is our youngest Tinkerer at SoundBio.
+He happens to love all things science and because both of his parents are heavily involved in the SoundBio community, it’s no surprise that Theo participates in a wide variety of events.
+He also assists with testing new activities to determine an engagement factor for other Junior Scientists.

-When in the lab, Theo learned about the importance of safety, and was always under direct supervision of one of his parents, who are both trained scientists.
-Here are a few of the fun activities Theo has participated in:
+When in the lab Theo learned about the importance of safety, and was always under direct supervision of one of his parents (both trained scientists).
+Here are a few fun activities Theo has participated in:

 Private lab tour, ending in fruit DNA extraction